Bond-Ware is commissioned by POIUYT and is produced for the CO-OP section of the UNSEEN Photography fair in Amsterdam.

 The hand gestures of the programmer start to draw a complex pink shape, by motion tracking his index finger.
 The outcome of his gestures forms the outlines of a laser cut Perspex sculpture which is supported by one of the 'gallery collumns' balancing on a vacuum sealed stack of Frieze Magazines, generously donated to the gallery in the form of a sponsorship.

-GOLDSMITHSGALLERY Auction 2016 part of In Memoriam of a Past Gallery Life GOLDSMITHSGALLERY Degree show
+GOLDSMITHSGALLERY Auction 2016 part of In Memoriam of a Past Gallery Life GOLDSMITHSGALLERY Goldsmiths Degree Show.
+Auctioneer Jeremy Jacobs, Documentation by Iain Clark.
+London (UK)

 Auctioneer Jeremy Jacobs sold 5 out of 14 available lots, revealing the uncomfortability of publicly selling art works ‘out in the open’, and made the audience look at the artworks as commodities.
 An auction exposes the mechanisms of affirmative desire; an apparent factor in the art world which is based on trust and confirmation.